 9. Coronavirus vaccine

-A group of doctors and scientists studied corona vaccine safety in pregnant women.
+Doctors and scientists studied corona vaccine safety during pregnancy.

 The midwife, maternity nurse and gynecologist will do everything to help you and your partner.